pandaritrl/3dgrut/README.md

 ## 🔥 News
+- ✅[2025/08] Support for the 3DGRT and 3DGS/3DGRT pipelines is now available with Vulkan API as part of the [Vulkan Gaussian Splatting Project](https://github.com/nvpro-samples/vk_gaussian_splatting).
+3DGUT will also be available soon.
 - ✅[2025/07] Support for datasets with multiple sensors (only for COLMAP-style datasets).
 - ✅[2025/07] Support for Windows has been added.
 - ✅[2025/06] Playground supports PBR meshes and environment maps.